coderefinery/2023-03-21-workshop/content/questions/day4.md

          - ah right, thanks!
 I didn't

 65. It is still solving the environment for coderefinery env, haven't been able to do anything more than that.
-      - it takes time to install for the first time but no problem for rest of today. we will need it tomorrow. rest of today will be discussions.
+      - it takes time to install for the first time but no problem for rest of today.
+We will need it tomorrow.
+Test of today will be discussions.

 66. Can I open the generated images in the terminal?
-    - There are some tools for that but most of them are OS spesific
+    - There are some tools for that but most of them are OS specific.

 67. why snake file created empty txt files in plot folder with name of book titles?

-68. How do we create a good "REAME" for a snakemake file?
+68. How do we create a good "README" for a snakemake file?
     - Hm.
 I guess you would comment on what commands to run and what the setup is: can run with snakemake.
 Put input files in this place with this format.
 Run this command, and output appears [here].

 69. IG_question!
 I do `git status` --> `snakemake --delete-all-output` --> `git status` --> `snakemake -j 1` --> `git status`.
 Why do the 1st & the last calls of `git status` tell there are no changes in the repo?
 Files were at least updated (actually, removed & created again, and `git` noticed this). `git` doesn't track time evolution of a file in repo if there are no changes in the file size / content?